Lesson on Story Mapping for EYFS, KS1 & KS2. Includes Video Explanation, Activity, Discussion, Assessment, and Differentiation.

 - Model the process of story mapping by filling in the template on the board or using a visualizer.

-- Guide the students in filling out their own story maps for the same story, including characters, setting, problem, events, and resolution.
+- Guide the students in filling out their own story maps for the same story, encouraging them to think about the different elements and how they connect.

 - Questioning and Discussion (10 minutes)